 Creating Your First Workflow

-To run a workflow, you first create a Fuzzfile.
-(A YAML file with the Fuzzball workflow specification.)
-Fuzzball enables you to do that interactively through the GUI or you can simply write the file yourself in any text editor.
+You can create Fuzzfiles interactively through Fuzzball’s web UI, or you can simply write the file yourself in any text editor.

-Here, a simple Fuzzfile is presented.
+Below, a simple Fuzzfile is presented.
 Detailed information on developing Fuzzfiles and a complete syntax guide are presented elsewhere in the user guide.

 The workflow used to complete this tutorial runs for 5 minutes and counts from 1 to 300 (once per second).
 In the real world, this workflow is completely useless.
 But it serves as a useful demonstration for this tutorial since it produces output that can be gathered via Fuzzball logging and runs for 5 minutes allowing time for user interaction.
 More useful “real world” examples can be obtained from this Fuzzball examples Git repo.